.png)

 3

-Precursor/Cathode Active Materials Production
+(Precursor) Cathode Active Materials

 Refined materials are processed into precursor cathode active material (PCAM) through controlled chemical reactions.
 Lithium is then added, followed by high-temperature treatments, to produce cathode active material (CAM) with optimized electrochemical properties.